JosieLHayes/adductomicsR/README.md

 **specSimPepId** performs spectral similarity based adducted peptide identification.
 It takes as input the `rtDevModeling` object and a directory path where the mzXML files are.
 A retention time window within which to identify spectra can be specified using minRT and maxRT (default 20-45 minutes).
 Similarly a mass-to-charge window can also be specified using minMz and maxMz (defaults 750-1000).
 A model spectrum file for the peptide under study must be provided to perform spectral similarity to.
 Built in model tables (in the extdata directory) can be used by specifying the path to the table (currently available are: "ALVLIAFAQYLQQCPFEDHVK" and "RHPYFYAPELLFFAK").
 If supplying a custom table it must consist of the following mandatory columns ("mass", "intensity", "ionType" and "fixed or variable").
 This function also performs grouping using hierarchical clustering of the spectra.
 The mass-to-charge ratio and RT threshold for cutting the tree can be specified using groupMzabs and groupRtDev respectively.

 This function produces an MS2 plot for each adduct in each scan.
-This is saved in the mzXML directory in a separate directory for each sample ending in _adductID.
+This is saved in the output directory in a separate directory for each sample ending in _adductID.
 These should be used to visually inspect 2-3 plots for each adduct group identified to remove false positives.
 A plot of the model spectrum provided is also saved in the mzXML directory for comparison.
 An example plot for adduct A40 from dataset https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5555296/ is shown below.

 ![example_MS2](https://github.com/JosieLHayes/adductomicsR/blob/master/inst/extdata/ORB35018.mzXMLscan1485M798.0402_RT24.52dp0.8varPeakDet5.png)

 In addition a plot of the mass-to-charge vs the RT and adjusted RT is produced by this function.
 Each group, assigned using the grouping thresholds the user provided) is colored differently.
-These plots are provided within the mzXML directory in a directory labeled spectrumGroups_[peptide].
+These plots are provided within the output directory in a directory labeled spectrumGroups_[peptide].
 The plot of all groups for the dataset https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5555296/ is shown below.
 This shows that some groups, such as those at m/z 850, should be merged into one group as they represent tails of the same peak.

 ![example_groups](https://github.com/JosieLHayes/adductomicsR/blob/master/inst/extdata/allGroups.png)